Douglas MacArthur: Junior officer

 MacArthur spent his graduation furlough with his parents at Fort Mason, California, where his father, now a major general, was commanding the Department of the Pacific.
 Afterward, he joined the 3rd Engineer Battalion, which departed for the Philippines in October 1903.
 MacArthur was sent to Iloilo, where he supervised the construction of a wharf at Camp Jossman.
 He conducted surveys at Tacloban City, Calbayog and Cebu City.
-In November 1903, while working on Guimaras, he was ambushed by a pair of Filipino brigands or guerrillas; he shot and killed both.
+In November 1903, while working on Guimaras, he was ambushed by a pair of Filipino brigands or guerrillas; he killed both.
 He was promoted to first lieutenant in Manila in April 1904.
 In October 1904, his tour of duty was cut short when he contracted malaria and dhobi itch during a survey on Bataan.
 He returned to San Francisco, where he was assigned to the California Debris Commission.
 In July 1905, he became chief engineer of the Division of the Pacific.